APonder-Dev/Py-Budget-Tracker/README.md

 ```
 personal-budget-tracker/
 │
-├── budget_tracker_cli.py     # Command-line version of the budget tracker
+├── budget tracker.py     # Command-line version of the budget tracker
-├── budget_tracker_gui.py     # GUI version of the budget tracker using Tkinter
+├── budget tracker(GUI).py     # GUI version of the budget tracker using Tkinter
 └── README.md                 # This README file
 ```